Terms & Conditions

 Indemnity

-The participant agrees to indemnify and hold harmless Trek Relief and the independent local team from any and all liability arising directly or indirectly out of, or in connection with, the participant’s travel, temporary residence in their chosen destination, and the undertaking of volunteering or tourism activities.
+Participants agree to indemnify and hold harmless Trek Relief and the independent local team from any liability arising from travel, temporary residence, or volunteer activities.

 Photography and Video Release